Therdsakmax050941/Therdsakmax050941/README.md

 ## Hi there, I'm Ekkasit Ponkhunthod! 👋

 ### About Me
-I've been diving into Fullstack development for the past 6 months, focusing on mastering Next.js, React, Node, and MongoDB.
+I've been diving into Fullstack development for the past 1 year, focusing on mastering Nuxt.js, OOP PHP, Node, Vue, MySQL  and MongoDB.
 I've recently completed projects including:
 - 🛒 Building an efficient and user-friendly online shopping platform for clothing, complete with a convenient shopping cart (E-Commerce, October 2023)
 - 🐾 Developing a website for pet boarding services with a booking system, allowing users to easily schedule pet boarding (Pet Sitter, September 2023)